MartialKom/Visio_Departement/README.md

 # Installation Guide
-For more informations contact Tamaroas-Dev from facebook
+For more informations contact Tamaroas-Dev from facebook or send a mail to <b>martialkom123@gmail.com</b>

 ### Required Software
 To properly run this Application on your System, At first you need to download and install the following software: